 The deadline for EU member states transposing CRDV was 28 December 2020, which fell during the transition period under the EU-UK Article 50 Withdrawal Agreement (the "Withdrawal Agreement").
 Subject to certain on-shoring changes to reflect the UK's departure from the EU, the UK therefore transposed those aspects of CRDV which it was required to apply by 28 December 2020 and the relevant implementing measures continue to apply.
 In relation to CRRII, certain of its provisions applied in the UK prior to the expiry of the transition period on 31 December 2020.
 However, the majority of CRRII is stated to apply from 28 June 2021.
-The UK is therefore not obliged to implement these provisions and has decided to introduce prudential measures based on, but not identical to, CRRII to reflect the remaining aspects of Basel III.
-The powers to make these changes are contained in the
+The UK was therefore not obliged to implement these provisions and has decided to introduce prudential measures based on, but not identical to, CRRII to reflect the remaining aspects of Basel III.
+The powers to make these changes are contained in the Financial Services Act 2021 and they will apply from 1 January 2022.